rsletta/teched2019-etm/README.md

 # SAP TechEd 2019 - Enter the Matrix - How you can transition into development
 This document contain links to various resources, supporting my talk ([CT143](https://sessioncatalog.sapevents.com/go/agendabuilder.sessions/?l=221&sid=98361_508688&locale=en_US)) on how you can transition into development.

+* [Camilla and the space robots - demo](https://scratch.mit.edu/projects/123213597/) - Remember to press the "See inside" button

 ## Think like a programmer
 * [CS40](https://cs50.harvard.edu/college/) - Harvard/Yale introduction course to computer science